-Spring is on the horizon and with that comes colorful blooms, pinks to purples to blues and beyond.
+Spring is on the horizon and with that comes colorful blooms, from vibrant pinks to deep purples and beyond.
 But one of the most iconic blooms?
 The Flowering Cherry.
-Especially since the National Cherry Blossom Festival is only a few weeks away in Washington, D.C., where the iconic pink hues of the Flowering Cherry Tree reign supreme.

-But asides from its good looks, the Flowering Cherry Tree boasts a lot to love.
-Longer blooming time, cold hardiness, strong and easy growth, just to name a few of its one-of-a-kind features.
-And with our buying guide tips and tricks, planting and growing a Flowering Cherry of your own is even more effortless.
+And aside from its good looks, the Flowering Cherry Tree brings a ton of benefits to your landscape: Longer blooming time, cold hardiness, strong and easy growth, just to name a few of its one-of-a-kind features.
+With our buying guide tips and tricks, planting and growing a Flowering Cherry of your own is even more effortless.
 Check out why we love the Flowering Cherry below...and why it's a must-have for your own landscape!

 Though each Flowering Cherry variety is known by its enduring flowers, rich color and easy growth, there are multiple subtypes, each with a touch of unique flair.
 From the deep tones of the Kwanzan to the weeping branches of the Pink Weeping Cherry, there's a variety for any landscape need.

-Plus, the Kwanzan Cherry Tree blooms in large clusters of 3 to 5 flowers, making them the thickest of all pink flowering trees with a look similar to carnations.
+Plus, the Kwanzan Cherry Tree blooms in large clusters of three or five flowers, making them the thickest of all pink flowering trees with a look similar to carnations.

 The Autumn Cherry boasts semi-double blooms as well, bursting with color in the springtime.
 But what makes this tree so unique is that its flowers appear again in the fall and during warm winters, when other trees are usually dormant or losing their leaves.